danbev/learning-ai/notes/ggml.md

 ```
 This will start with `mul`.
 And notice that we are passing in the `zero_table` to
 `ggml_compute_backward`.
 Now, recall that we are currently in `ggml_build_backward_expand`
-and I was not expecting to see a compute function call here.
+and I was not expecting to see this `ggml_compute_backward`  function call here!

 Lets take a look at this function:
 ```c
 static void ggml_compute_backward(struct ggml_context * ctx, struct ggml_tensor * tensor,